The Mobile Economy Russia & CIS 2021

 In 2020, mobile technologies and services generated 7% of GDP in the CIS region, amounting to almost $143 billion of economic value added.
 The mobile ecosystem also supported approximately 740,000 jobs and made a substantial contribution to the funding of the public sector, with almost $13 billion raised through taxes on the sector.
 By 2025, mobile’s contribution will grow by around $17 billion (approaching $160 billion) as countries in the region increasingly benefit from the improvements in productivity and efficiency brought about by the increased take-up of mobile services.

-Download the Report
+Download the report

-Complete the form below to get instant access to this report.
+Complete the form to get instant access to this content.
 For easier access in the future, you can register for a free account here.

 Related research